choria-io/website/docs/content/deployment/first-user/_index.md

 toc = true
 +++

-Users who wish to manage nodes via MCollective need to have certificates signed by the Puppet CA.  Choria includes a tool to request and manage these certificates.
+Users who wish to manage nodes via Choria need to have certificates signed by the Puppet CA.  Choria includes a tool to request and manage these certificates.

 {{% notice info %}}
 In the past each user typically had a *~/.mcollective* config file, with Choria this is not needed, please remove this file should it exist in your shell